kafka, consumer-groups, data-streaming, scalability

 Range: Assigns partitions in ranges, which can lead to uneven distribution across multiple topics

-Round-robin: Distributes partitions evenly in a circular fashion
+Round-robin: Distributes partitions evenly in a circular fashion (deprecated in favor of cooperative sticky)

 The Rebalancing Process